hamadphil/alx-system_engineering_depository/0x00-shell_basics/README.md

-The Readme file content for shell basics
+Readme content of shell basics